 I’ve had this Rubbermaid potting station for almost 20 years.
 I like that it’s on wheels so that if I ever need to give the shed a good cleanout it’s easily moved, and it washes down with a hose.
 I bought an extra pair of watering cans so that I’ll have one set near the front yard and the other in the back; this pair lives in the shed.

 Lee Valley Tools sells a great little shelf bracket set kit for situations like this.
 You do need to supply your own ½” thick shelf material of choice; I found mine in poplar at the local Lowes.
 One caveat that the Lee Valley page does not mention, but I found out firsthand: the screws supplied with this kit are square head screws, not your typical Phillips or slot head ones!
 So if you don’t have a square head screwdriver of the proper size (which most of us don’t, including me), you’ll need to buy your own screws.
-I found that drywall screws work fine.
+I found that drywall screws work just fine.
 One kit supplies brackets for four shelves.
 (I will take additional interior photos next spring.)

 Of course we have to decorate the outside, right?
 I found this wrought iron “pretty” at a local nursery.
-They’d spray painted it a medium brown which was okay but not perfect.
+They had spray painted it a medium brown which was okay but not perfect.
 In order to decide whether I wanted it white or black, I sprayed it with (white) primer first.
-Nope, too busy-looking; so black it is.
+Nope, too busy-looking, and so black it is.
 I know I could probably find a coconut fiber liner for it but I really do like the architectural effect of leaving it as is.

 I’d already decided that I wanted the shed trimmings to be either white or black, so I spent several weeks poring over decorative window box websites.
 Wrought iron was the prettiest but ridulously heavy and expensive (at least the ones I liked were.)
 Some of the shipping charges were as much as the window box!
 The powder coated wire ones were either too plain or too flimsy looking, and the less said about the vinyl ones the better.
 Then I happened upon this one, which is made of fiberglass-reinforced resin that is very substantial and really does not look plastic-y at all.
 Made in England, naturally, where they do this sort of thing right. 🙂 It is sold by Lee Valley Tools in the USA and Canada, and a Google search for “Stratford window box” will also give retailer results in the UK.